salsiy/bohobot/content/posts/tech-logs/part-4-git-tags-vs-registry.md

 ## Summary

-We have established our consumption model:
+I have established my consumption model:
 1.  **Release Please** tags `v1.1.0`.
 2.  **Terragrunt** references that tag via secure Git URL.

 But who updates that tag?
-If we have 50 environments using `v1.0.0`, do we manually edit 50 files?
+If I have 50 environments using `v1.0.0`, do I manually edit 50 files?

-In **Part 5**, we will deploy **Renovate Bot** to close the loop, automatically detecting releases and updating your live infrastructure.
+In **Part 5**, I will deploy **Renovate Bot** to close the loop, automatically detecting releases and updating your live infrastructure.